Resources and Insights

 When pages take too long to load, visitors grow impatient and before you know it, they’ve left for a faster competitor.
 It has a domino effect: higher bounce rates, lower engagement and a lackluster user experience.

 And then, there's the SEO impact.
 Search engines like Google are all about delivering the best experience to users and speed is a big part of that.
+Google uses Core Web Vitals as ranking factors.
+These metrics measure Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift.
+As a result, slow sites find their pages slipping down the rankings, making it harder for people to find you in search results and turning your digital platform into a ghost town.
 A slow website signals to Google that your site might not provide the best experience.
 As a result, you might find your pages slipping down the rankings, making it harder for people to find you in search results and turning your digital platform into a ghost town.

 Common Causes of Slow WordPress Sites